Kuadrant/architecture/rfcs/0008-distributed-dns.md

 When the DNS Operator performs actions based on the state of a kuadrantRecord, it should update the kuadrantRecord status with results of these actions, similar to how it is currently implemented.

-When the Kuadrant operator sees these statuses on the kuadrantRecords related to a DNS Policy, it should aggregate them into a consolidated status on the DNS Policy status.
+When the Kuadrant operator sees these statuses on the DNSRecord related to a DNS Policy, it should aggregate them into a consolidated status on the DNS Policy status.

 It will be possible from this DNS Policy status to determine that all the records for this cluster, related to this DNS Policy, have been accepted by the DNS Provider.